 With an extensive career in management, first in the private sector as a Corporate Claims and Insurance Manager and more recently as Business Support Manager in the voluntary sector, my specific interest are the implementation of processes and procedures to ensure the smooth implementation and management of processes to manage performance and efficiency.
 In my “day job” as Operations Manager in a Youth Organisation in Bristol, I am passionate to work towards finding improved processes to support our delivery staff.

-As a Trustee of Postscript 360 (formerly Battle Against Tranquillisers), I am excited to work with our new CEO, Terri and her team, Rob, our chairman and my fellow trustees to once again put our charity at the forefront of support for those suffering the effects of prescribed drug dependence.
+As a Trustee of Postscript 360, I am excited to work with our new CEO, Terri and her team, Sophie, our chair and my fellow trustees to once again put our charity at the forefront of support for those suffering the effects of prescribed drug dependence.
 On a lighter note, I am a keen gardener and cook, and enjoy a healthy debate.